GohEeEn/Backgammon/README.md

 3. Click import
 4. Click General -> File System -> Next
 5. Click Browse
-6. Browse to the folder that contains all the content of the repository
+6. Browse to the folder that contains all the content of the repository (<b>src</b> file in submission file)
 7. Select that folder
 8. Tick all the files
 9. Click finish